 - Add remaining powdered sugar and mix until smooth.

-- Add remaining water or milk and mix until smooth, keeping an eye on the consistency of the frosting so it doesn’t get too thin.
+- Add remaining water or milk, and salt, and mix until smooth, keeping an eye on the consistency of the frosting so it doesn’t get too thin.

 - Use a large serrated knife to remove the tops of the cake layers so that they’re flat.
 See my tips on how to level a cake and how to stack a cake.